 1. Leave the flowers to open up

 The flowers are super dehydrated when they are delivered so you have to take them out of the boxes and put them in water immediately.

-You can use buckets similar to the orange ones you see at Home Depot and fill them with four inches of water.
+You can use buckets similar to the orange ones you see at Home Depot and fill them up with four inches of water each.

 2. Strip the flowers of leaves below the water line

-You also need to strip the flowers of any leaves below the water line and thorns.
+You need to strip the flowers of any leaves below the water line and thorns.
 Put gloves on so you don’t poke yourself.